theodoremoreland/MarsRover/README.md

 A unit testing suite for three classes (themed around a Mars Rover).
 Built in Node.js using the Jasmine framework.

-There are three classes, each of which can be fold in the "classes" folder: command.js, message.js, and rover.js.
-Each of class has accompanying unit tests in their respective "spec.js" file located in the "spec" folder.
+There are three classes, each of which can be found in the "classes" folder: command.js, message.js, and rover.js.
+Each class has accompanying unit tests in their respective "spec.js" file located in the "spec" folder.
 The unit tests can all be run by executing the "runTests.js" script located at the root of this project.

 Below is a walkthrough of the Test Driven Devlopment of the suite(s) and classes.